-“No,” I shook my head. “what I’m asking is are you sure you want to be in this line of work?
+“No, you misunderstand,” I shook my head. “what I’m asking is are you sure you want to be in this line of work?
 Here, in this kind of place with these kinds of clients?”
 Lina’s face went blank with confusion.

 “I don’t see how my observations about my father are relevant to...”

-“Once I dip you in the cesspool of knowledge and all the things you don’t understand about me become clear.
+“Once I dip you in this cesspool of knowledge and all the things you don’t understand about me become clear.
 There is no way to wash it off.”
 I explained settling back into my chair.
-“At this point, you still have a choice.
+“At this point, you have a choice.
 You can pick up your over-sized bag, stuff your one picture frame back inside and walk out that door clean and unaware of a great many awful things.”

 Lina leaned forward across her desk and stared at me as if proximity was the answer to all her questions.
 “I see a polished, professional woman.
 I see confidence and stress mixed with experience and exhaustion wrapped in a very stylish white suit meant to keep you arms-length from anyone who would approach you.”

 “It’s oyster,” I corrected.
-“And it does have Kevlar mesh panels.
-The pants are a little thin so I needed skin-colored underwear,” I pulled at the fabric of my shirt.
+“And it has Kevlar mesh panels.
+The pants are thin, so I need skin-colored underwear,” I pulled at the fabric of my shirt.
 “And a silk blouse to cover my body armor tank top.
-My belt has three knives tucked into the snake skin spine and the hollow heals of my shoes contain emergency cash and a fresh Sim card for my cell phone.
+My belt includes three knives tucked into the snakeskin spine and the hollow heals of my shoes contain emergency cash and a fresh Sim card for my cell phone.
 But you know what?
 I will never need any of it,” I confessed.

 “The coffee in your mug is ice cold and the lenses in your glasses are clear.
-You don’t want a coffee house cup on your fake desk because it will make you look frivolous and you want to look smarter and older so you got those ugly glasses,” I scoffed.
+You don’t want a coffee house cup on your fake desk because it will make you look frivolous and you want to look smarter and older, so you wear those ugly glasses,” I scoffed.
 “Aren’t those lies meant to make people more comfortable?”